vyshor/SgMuch/README.md

 # SgMuch

-> Web application for young university graduates to be aware of their future financial cost and make the according saving and investing plan to achieve the goal
+> Web application for young university graduates to be aware of their future financial cost and make the necessary saving and investing plan to achieve the goal

 ###### [Click here for Adobe XD Prototype](https://xd.adobe.com/view/170ea815-36ad-4361-69f4-7c6f144f3121-613f/)